Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: The main result

-\begin{rem} Now we turn to the proof of our main result, Theorem \ref{main}.
-For this we need a theorem, (which we shall refer to as the Sarnak-Veech theorem) and the following crucial computation which is essentially due to W. Veech \cite{VeechNotes2}.
-This Sarnak-Veech's theorem was announced in \cite{Sarnak} and Veech gives an unpublished proof in \cite{VeechNotes2}, (see \cite{AV} where Veech's proof is presented).
+\begin{rem}$~$ First we need to recall a theorem, (which we shall refer to as the Sarnak-Veech theorem) and then we present a crucial computation due to W. Veech \cite{VeechNotes2}.
+This Sarnak-Veech's theorem was announced in \cite{Sarnak} and Veech gave an unpublished proof in \cite{VeechNotes2}, (see \cite{AV} where Veech's proof is presented).
 Sarnak-Veech's theorem states that there exist a unique ergodic admissible measure $\eta_{M}$ on $X_{\mathcal{A}_3}$ such that the factor $(X_{\A_2},S, \nu_{M})$ is the `Pinsker factor' of the dynamical system $(X_{\mathcal{A}_3}, S,\eta_{M})$.
 This means that the Pinsker sigma algebra $\Pi(S)$ of this dynamical system is given by $\Pi(S)=s^{-1}(\mathcal{B}(\A_2))$.
-We denote by ${L^2(X_{\mathcal{A}_3}, \Pi(S),\eta_M)}^{\perp}$ the orthocomplement of $L^2(X_{\mathcal{A}_3}, \Pi(S),\eta_M)$ as a subspace of $L^2(X_{\mathcal{A}_3}, \B(\A_3),\eta_{M})$.
-In the following, we recall the definition of an admissible probability measure. \end{rem}